 Filis’ statement were understood as an insult to the victims of the genocide, therefore the protest rally today.

 The man who punched Koumoutsakos right in the face has been allegedly identified to be a member of the right-extremists of Golden Dawn.
 Private MEGA TV opened its prime time news this evening with a video showing clearly that the man was in the block of Golden Dawn that had also joined the protest.
 “The man was in one of the 5 buses the GD has organized to carry supporters from West Athens to the protest at Syntagma.
 His nick name is the trainer,” MEGA alleged.
 Greek media report that the Greek police has evaluated footage material and picture and is now searching for the man.

-Speaking at the Greek Parliament after the attack Koumoutsakos spoke of the attackers as known “xenophobic and racist extremists.”
+Speaking at the Greek Parliament after the attack Koumoutsakos spoke of the attackers as known “xenophobic and racist extremists.”embedded by Embedded Video